LibreOffice: Users and deployments

 From 2011 to 2018, the estimated number of LibreOffice users grew from 25 million to 200 million.
 In 2011, The Document Foundation estimated that 10 million users had obtained the software via downloads or CD-ROMs, mostly on Windows, with an additional 15 million users on Linux based on new or updated installations.
 By 2013, the user base was estimated at 75 million, increasing to 100 million in 2015, and 120 million in 2016.
 In 2018, The Document Foundation reported 200 million active users, with approximately 25% being students and 10% using Linux systems.
 For comparison, Microsoft Office had an estimated 1.2 billion users in 2018.
+By the 2020s, multiple European jurisdictions have adopted LibreOffice.